 .
 (10)

-The coupled oscillation frequencies ω0 and ωe, of 2 similar resonators are mainly responsible for determining the significance of the coupling coefficients at a resonant frequency as shown by approximate formulas (7) and (8).
-Therefore the coupling coefficient of two identical resonators was expressed by Atia and Williams (1972) as:
+The coupled oscillation frequencies ω0 and ωe of 2 similar resonators are mainly responsible for determining the significance of the coupling coefficients at a resonant frequency, as shown by approximate formulas (7) and (8).
+Therefore, the coupling coefficient of two identical resonators was expressed by Atia and Williams (1972) as:

 (11)

-For a weak coupling case formula (7) and formula (11) are expected to match.
-For case of a sole mutual-inductive coupling, it capitulates the |k| value, coinciding with (5) and with (6) in the case of a sole capacitive coupling.
-In order for formula (11) to be applicable, i.e., equation (6) must suit the given below summarizing regulation for coupling coefficients (Atia and Williams, 1972).
+For a weak coupling case, formula (7) and formula (11) are expected to match.
+A sole mutual-inductive coupling capitulates the |k| value, coinciding with (5) and (6) in sole capacitive coupling.
+For formula (11) to be applicable, i.e., equation (6) must suit the given below summarizing regulation for coupling coefficients (Atia and Williams, 1972).

 (12)